subtopic 2.3: Biogeochemical cycles

 - Nitrification: Nitrifying bacteria convert ammonia into nitrites and then into nitrates.

-- Assimilation: Plants absorb nitrates from the soil and use them to build organic molecules.
+- Assimilation: Plants absorb nitrates to form organic molecules.

-- Denitrification: Denitrifying bacteria convert nitrates back into nitrogen gas, completing the nitrogen cycle.
+- Denitrification: Denitrifying bacteria convert nitrates back into nitrogen gas, releasing it into the atmosphere and completing the nitrogen cycle.

 2.3.18 Bacteria have essential roles in the nitrogen cycle.